billyquith/EditorConfig-Xcode/README.md

 ## How this is different from ClangFormat
 ClangFormat is a much more powerful tool, but it can be overkill for simply changing indentation settings.

+## After updating Xcode

+The plugins have a UUID to tell them which version of Xcode they are compatible with.
+We can get the current Xcode UUID using:

+    defaults read /Applications/Xcode.app/Contents/Info DVTPlugInCompatibilityUUID

+We can update the plugin without recompiling using:

+    defaults write ~/Library/Application\ Support/Developer/Shared/Xcode/Plug-ins/EditorConfig.xcplugin/Contents/Info \
+        DVTPlugInCompatibilityUUIDs -array-add $(defaults read /Applications/Xcode.app/Contents/Info DVTPlugInCompatibilityUUID)

+However, Xcode 8 ended plugins in favour of extensions.

 ## Contact
 [marcosero.com](http://www.marcosero.com)
 [@marcosero](http://twitter.com/marcosero)